mschirdel/elastic_semantic_search/DEVGUIDE.md

 ### Elasticsearch Cluster Setup
 ----
 There are different ways of setting up the Elasticsearch cluster.
-This [link](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) provides a through methods of the required steps for various environments for elastic search.
-If you are also interested to install Kibana, a visualization tool, you can follow this [link](https://www.elastic.co/guide/en/kibana/8.8/docker.html) that provides information about installing Kibana.
-Finally, we wrote a docker installation file, `docker-compose.yml`, that contains all the cert steps and setups as explained in the links for a single node cluster.
+This [link](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) provides a thorough explanations of the required steps.
+If you are also interested to install Kibana, a visualization tool, alongside the elasticsearch stack you can follow this [link](https://www.elastic.co/guide/en/kibana/8.8/docker.html) that provides information about installing Kibana.
+All the steps for setting up elasticsearch and kibana stack have also been provided as a docker installation file, `docker-compose.yml` in our project root.
+This yaml file contains all the cert steps and setups for a single node cluster.
 To get our cluster up and running we do the following items:
 1. Create a `.env` file with the following information in it

-        ``` bash
         # Password for the 'elastic' user (at least 6 characters)
-        ELASTIC_PASSWORD=
-        ELASTIC_USER=elastic
+        ES_PASSWORD=
+        ES_USER=elastic

         # Password for the 'kibana_system' user (at least 6 characters)
         KIBANA_PASSWORD=